dboudro/HackTV/README.md

-*created at YaleHack '14 by Max Lever, Arnold Chang, and Dylan *
+*created at YaleHack '14 by Max Lever, Arnold Chang, and Dylan Boudro *